-When looking for a testing laboratory for a new analysis need you have, you (hopefully) find yourself in a situation where you have offers from several laboratories and need to choose who to send the samples to.
-While price and turnaround time are obvious factors to consider, there a many more things that you should keep in mind, especially if the testing need might be a recurring one.
-Here we share some of our best tips on how to make a good selection.
+When looking for a testing laboratory for a new analysis need, you (hopefully) find yourself in a situation where you have offers from several laboratories and need to choose the one to send the samples to.
+While price and turnaround time are obvious things to consider, many additional factors should be kept in mind, especially if the testing need is a recurring one.
+Here are some of our top tips for selecting the most suitable lab in different situations.

 What to consider when comparing labs

 Level of customer service

 Price is quite an obvious selection criterion for most customers, especially since it can vary considerably between different service providers.
 It's a good idea to request an offer from multiple laboratories, as the price of analysis in one lab can be several times more expensive than the cheapest option.

 Other things to take into account are additional fees from reporting, sample preparation, and the cost of shipping the samples.
 You should always compare the offers so that you consider the full cost of the project, not just the price per analysis.

 Just like price, turnaround time can vary greatly between laboratories.
 These differences originate from differences in the method of analysis and the busyness level of the laboratory at the time of ordering.
 Possible delays due to holidays should also be inquired about if receiving the results on time is critical for proceeding with the project.

 One more thing to consider is the duration of the sample shipment – if one laboratory is located in your city and another in a distant foreign country, the shipment can add a substantial amount of time to getting the analysis results.